msolberg/manageiq_depot/openstack_ops/content.md

 **/OpenStackOps/OpenStack/Methods**:  This is a set of methods which operate on OpenStack instances.
 The following methods are implemented:

 * **ConvertMetadataToTags**: Converts Nova Metadata to ManageIQ tags.
+* **ListFlavors**: Retrieve a list of possible flavors for a virtual instance resize operation.
+(For use in generating dynamic drop down lists)
 * **ListMigrationTargets**: Retrieve a list of possible migration targets for a virtual instance.
 (For use in generating dynamic drop down lists)
 * **MigrateInstance**: Live Migrate an Instance to the hypervisor specified in dialog_TargetHypervisor
 * **RebuildInstance**: Rebuild an Instance from its original image.
+* **ResizeInstance**: Resize an instance to the flavor specified in dialog_Flavor
 * **TagHypervisor**: Update the instance tags with the hypervisor.
 * **VerifyMetadata**: Example method which verifies that a particular metadata tag exists.